 Fragmented customer experience was something we saw not only in our clients — on/offline store owners — but also inside home.
 So we mapped Linx Commerce client's journey, involving multiple stakeholders.

-How could we learn about our clientes and ourselves, and make internal knowledge flow between areas?
+How could we learn about our clients, our partners and ourselves, while making internal knowledge flow between areas?

 I was assigned to map the present experience of that time (Q4/2016), in a more holistic way we were used to do.
 The company was already mapping and reviewing its processes, so the timing was good.

 I had done a customer journey mapping in a previous work experience, and it has fostered good conversations, leaving siloed visions aside (at least for a moment).

 So I created a semi-structured script for interviewing our clients.
 I accessed our base, filtered some names, and invited them for a phone/Skype conversation.